Reassessing Extractive QA Datasets at Scale: LLM-as-a-Judge and In-Depth Analyses: Introduction

-In this paper, we aim to reassess the performance of LLMs on the reading comprehension QA task by employing LLM-as-a-judge.
-To gain a more comprehensive understanding of the current capabilities of LLMs in reading comprehension QA tasks, we conduct experiments on four different datasets with multiple types of answers: Quoref~\citep{dasigi-etal-2019-quoref}, DROP~\citep{dua-etal-2019-drop}, HotpotQA~\citep{yang-etal-2018-hotpotqa}, and 2WikiMultiHopQA~\citep{ho-etal-2020-constructing}.
-Additionally, to gain deeper insights into the effectiveness of LLM-as-a-judge for evaluating reading comprehension QA tasks, we analyze the existing answer types to identify where LLM-as-a-judge is beneficial and where it falls short.
-Furthermore, we use different families of LLMs for both the QA and LLM-as-a-judge tasks, and we also conduct an analysis of self-preference bias~\citep{liu-etal-2024-llms-narcissistic,panickssery2024llm} when the same model is used for both tasks.
+Specifically, in this paper, we conduct experiments on four diverse datasets featuring multiple answer types: Quoref~\citep{dasigi-etal-2019-quoref}, DROP~\citep{dua-etal-2019-drop}, HotpotQA~\citep{yang-etal-2018-hotpotqa}, and 2WikiMultiHopQA~\citep{ho-etal-2020-constructing}.
+To gain deeper insights into the effectiveness of LLM-as-a-judge for evaluating QA tasks, we analyze the various answer types to identify where LLM-as-a-judge performs well and where it falls short.
+Additionally, we employ different families of LLMs both as QA models and as judges, and investigate the presence of self-preference bias~\citep{liu-etal-2024-llms-narcissistic,panickssery2024llm} as well as sibling-preference bias (see Section~\ref{sec_bias_analyze} for details).
+Finally, to evaluate the robustness and consistency of LLM-as-a-judge, we experiment with various prompt variations, such as changing the number of shots or altering the wording of the prompt.

-Our results show that using LLM-as-a-judge is highly correlated with human judgments, improving from 0.22 (EM) and 0.40 (F1-score) to 0.85, highlighting its potential to replace EM and F1 metrics.
-This high correlation further confirms that EM and F1 metrics underestimate the true performance of the models.
-Our analysis demonstrates that LLMs as judges are particularly effective for answer types related to numbers and dates in extractive QA.
-Moreover, we observe no self-preference bias in the extractive QA task when the same model is used for both the QA and judgment tasks.
+Our results show that using LLM-as-a-judge correlates highly with human judgments, improving from 0.22 (EM) and 0.40 (F1-score) to 0.85, highlighting its potential to replace these traditional metrics.
+Our analysis demonstrates that LLMs as judges are particularly effective for answer types involving numbers and dates in extractive QA tasks.
+Additionally, we observe no evidence of self-preference bias when the same model is used for both QA and judging tasks, nor of sibling-preference bias when a model from the same family serves as the judge.
+Finally, changes in both the wording and setup of prompts have little effect on evaluation outcomes, while zero-shot, context-free judging consistently yields the strongest results.

+In summary, our work makes four key contributions: (1) we conduct a comprehensive evaluation of multiple open-weight models across four QA datasets, with code and data released for reproducibility; (2) we perform the first fine-grained analysis of how judgment quality varies across answer types; (3) we investigate the presence of self-preference and sibling-preference biases, finding no evidence of such effects; (4) we provide a systematic study of prompt robustness, showing that outcomes remain stable across wording and setup variations.
+Together, our findings offer comprehensive insights that can guide future work on using LLM-as-a-Judge for evaluating extractive or short-form QA datasets.